FAQ

 What is the difference between source and image_ref?

-source is the image you want to edit; it is required for type: "image_edit" and rejected for type: "image". image_ref is an optional list of reference images for style, color, or composition guidance, available on both types.
+source is the image you want to edit on type: "image_edit"; it is rejected for type: "image". image_ref is an optional list of reference images for style, color, or composition guidance, available on both image types.
 On image_edit, the source occupies one of the 9 reference slots, leaving up to 8 entries for image_ref.
+Videos reuse source for a different media contract: source.generation_id (a prior video generation), a hosted source.url, or inline source.data — the last two with a video/* source.media_type — on type: "video_edit" and type: "video_reframe".
+See Video editing — source video.

 How many reference images can I pass?